AlexSeisler/SAT-Dashboard/README.md

 ## About This Project

-This project began as an experiment with new AI tools, which generated the base structure as an Express-Node hybrid.
-Adapting and deploying this unique setup presented its own set of challenges, leading to some flaky deployments.
-Screenshots detailing these experiences are available on the repository's release page.
-It's been an insightful journey, and I appreciate the opportunity to bring this vision to life.
+I was experimenting with new AI tools and it created the base project around an Express - Node hybrid so I figured I'd make it work, but it made deployment flaky so I included SS's in the release page of the repo.
+Thanks for the oppurtunity.